KSouthwood/ReadbilityScore/README.md

 The criteria at this stage is, well, simple.
 If the input contains 100 symbols (including whitespace and punctuation) or less, then it is easy.
 Otherwise, we'll consider it hard.

+##### Stage 2: Words and sentences
+Time to take another approach.
+We'll now base our decision on the average numbers of words in each sentence.

+Read from System.in a single line of text containing sentences.
+Calculate the average number of words per sentence, and output `EASY` if the average is 10 or lower.
+Otherwise output `HARD`.